DaveMoran/p1xt-guides/README.md

 **Note:** In specializations, the Tier Programming Projects might have extra criteria (such as 'if you're doing a mobile app development specialization your projects must be mobile apps')

+### Additional Resources

+These are items that are recommended to complete alongside this list.
+Some of these items will sit behind a paywall but are considered worth their weight in gold.

 ## Junior developer

 ### Tier X - Math Prep